awslabs/aws-codepipeline-plugin-for-jenkins/README.md

 ## Set up

+Configure a build server running Jenkins.
+For your build server, it is recommended to create an Amazon EC2 instance running Jenkins.

+Note: As a best practice, configure an EC2 instance profile rather than using AWS access and secret keys for your server applications.
+For more information, see [https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-four-stage-pipeline.html#tutorials-four-stage-pipeline-prerequisites-jenkins-iam-role](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-four-stage-pipeline.html#tutorials-four-stage-pipeline-prerequisites-jenkins-iam-role).

+### Configure build project

 1. Install the `AWS CodePipeline` plugin.
 2. Open your project configuration, or create a new project.
 3. In the `Source Code Management` section, select **AWS CodePipeline**.